romi/plant-imager/README.md

 ## Docker
 For now, you have to first build the image locally, then you can use it.
-> :warning: We will change that soon, so you can use pre-built image!
+> :warning: We will change that soon, so you can use pre-built images!

 Obviously you first have to follow the [getting started](https://github.com/romi/plant-imager#getting-started) instructions.